Eric Radman : a Journal

 Faking Interfaces with the C Preprocessor

-Everything needs to be built twice, so it really helps to use a fast compiler, such as PCC.
-Build scripts and makefiles need to be tunable, so stay away from auto-tools.
+Everything needs to be built twice, so it really helps to use a fast compiler.
+Build scripts and makefiles are making very strategic substitutions here, so I would strongly recommend staying clear of auto-tools.
 Instead factor out common elements and include them in platform-specific build configurations.

 sut.o: